 Shaved Asparagus Ricotta Flatbread

 Yes, those ribbons of shaved asparagus are pretty, but really, I had no problem eating them.
-They’re delicious raw, which I know because I was eating them as I shaved them, and they’re amazing cooked ever so slightly on this flatbread.
-Surprisingly, this was the first time I’d ever made shaved asparagus!
-I’ve had them on my radar from years ago seeing my friend Ashley’s polenta bites, and most recently with Liz’s salad, and Becky’s gorgeous tart.
+They’re delicious raw, which I know because I was eating them as I shaved them.
+They’re also amazing cooked ever so slightly on this flatbread.

 Now, there’s no going back, and if you try it you’ll understand.
-The ribbons are crisp and delicate, and are amazing with the other flavors that are going on in this flatbread.
+The shaved asparagus ribbons are crisp and delicate, and are amazing with the other flavors that are going on in this flatbread.

 The foundation of this flatbread is set with a generous slathering of my favorite Spinach Walnut Pesto recipe, which I make often and freeze for easy pizza making.
 I have this thing for veggie pesto pizzas, see, so it’s necessary to have it around at all times.

 The pesto is topped with creamy ricotta that has a big pop of lemon flavor from lemon juice and zest.
 That lemon flavor brings out the most in our asparagus and pesto.
 Lemon flavor for me is a true day brightener. 🙂